 This course will introduce students to the theory and practice of modeling biological systems from the molecular to the population level with an emphasis on intracellular processes.
 Topics covered include kinetic and equilibrium descriptions of biological processes, systematic approaches to model building and parameter estimation, analysis of biochemical circuits modeled as differential equations, modeling the effects of noise using stochastic methods.
 A range of biological models and applications will be considered including gene regulatory networks cell signaling, molecular motors, and developmental biology.
 Weekly recitations will introduce computational skills and provide students hands-on experience with methods and models presented in class.
 Course requirements include weekly homework assignments, a final project, and a take-home exam.

 Computational biologists frequently focus on analyzing and modeling large amounts of biological data, often from high-throughput assays or diverse sources.
 It is therefore critical that students training in computational biology be familiar with the paradigms and methods of experimentation and measurement that lead to the production of these data.
-This one-semester laboratory course gives students a deeper appreciation of the principles and challenges of biological experimentation.
+This one-semester laboratory course gives students a deeper appreciation of the principles and challenges at the interface of biological experimentation and computation required to analyze the resulting data.
 Students learn a range of topics, including experimental design, structural biology, next generation sequencing, genomics, proteomics, bioimaging, and high-content screening.
-Class sessions are primarily devoted to designing and performing experiments in the lab using the above techniques.
-Students are required to keep a detailed laboratory notebook of their experiments and summarize their resulting data in written abstracts and oral presentations given in class-hosted lab meetings.
+Class sessions are primarily devoted to designing experiments and analyzing the resulting data. and performing experiments in the lab using the above techniques.
+Students are required to summarize their resulting data in written abstracts and oral presentations given in class-hosted lab meetings.
 With an emphasis on the basics of experimentation and broad views of multiple cutting-edge and high-throughput techniques, this course is appropriate for students who have never taken a traditional undergraduate biology lab course, as well as those who have and are looking for introductory training in more advanced approaches.
-Grading: Letter grade based on class participation, laboratory notebooks, experimental design assignments, and written and oral presentations.
+Grading: Letter grade based on class participation, experimental design assignments, and written and oral presentations.